 ● Data Architecture

 Let us dive into the comparison of each of these combinations.

 1. Data Governance (DAMA-DMBOK2) vs. DM Strategy and Business Case, DM Program and Funding Model from DCAM® 2.2

 The mapping between these three capabilities you find in Figure 2.

-You see, that some deliverables of DAMA-DMBOK2 Data Governance intercept deliverables of other DCAM® 2.2 capabilities.
-In this case, we speak about Strategy, Roadmap, Scorecard/Metrics, Communication plan.
+You see that some deliverables of DAMA-DMBOK2 Data Governance intercept deliverables of other DCAM® 2.2 capabilities.
+In this case, we discuss Strategy, Roadmap, Scorecard/Metrics, and Communication plan.

-The key difference is that Data Governance from DAMA-DMBOK2 partly focuses on Data Management deliverables such as Strategy and Roadmap, partly on Data Governance.
-At the same time, two capabilities of DCAM® 2.2 only pay attention to Data Management.
+The key difference is that Data Governance from DAMA-DMBOK2 partly focuses on Data Management deliverables such as Strategy and Roadmap and partly on Data Governance.
+At the same time, the two capabilities of DCAM® 2.2 only pay attention to Data Management.

 Data Governance (DAMA-DMBOK2) vs Data Governance (DCAM® 2.2)

-Remarkably, Data Governance Capability from DAMA-DMBOK2 has not many deliverables, common with Data Governance from DCAM® 2.2 as shown in Figure 3.
+Remarkably, Data Governance Capability from DAMA-DMBOK2 has few deliverables, common with Data Governance from DCAM® 2.2, as shown in Figure 3.